RichardLitt/burntfen.com/ideas.md

 Research Ideas
 ---------------

- * Does poetic langauge share stochastic similarities cross-linguistically?
+ * Does poetic language share stochastic similarities cross-linguistically?
 Use a shallow parser on some developed languages to test.
  * Diglossia in created languages - where do we separate loan words from